 That means explicitly stating how much you’re willing to pay per unit and put down on each purchase order during vendor contract negotiations.
 Similarly, if you have a tight budget, share that information and make it clear that you have no wiggle room.

 If you can only afford to pay $.50 per unit, and this vendor can only afford to charge $1 per unit, it’s not a good fit.
 And it’s better to know that upfront.

-🔥 Tip: Sometimes unforeseen expenses will come up during production.
+🔥 Tip: Sometimes unforeseen expenses will come up during production; this is where proper vendor management will make all the difference.
 So, make sure your contract states who is responsible for paying those out-of-pocket expenses.

 Coinciding with your vendor agreement is your service-level agreement (SLA).
 Your vendor agreement outlines what is expected of each party (you and your service provider).
 Meanwhile, your SLA documents how you can measure the quality of that service.

 As such, your SLA is all about the details.
 Throughout the negotiation process, be clear about what goods (or services) you require.
 Then, specify the quality, packaging, materials, dimensions, colors, and any other elements as clearly as possible.

 The more details you provide, the better your supplier will understand what production will entail.
 And the more accurate their quote will be to the final price.